Mithers/Data_Science_Portfolio/README.md

 All solutions found in the the jupyter notebook residing in the corresponding project's "solutions" folder.

-Readme for each project describes parameters of the project and purpose of the code.
+readme for each project describes parameters of the project and purpose of the code.

 #Capstone Project